Which essential oils are safe for kids?

 A couple of years ago, I decided to get over my sticker shock and try to answer that question for myself.
 I purchased a copy of Essential Oil Safety, which was written by world renowned essential oil expert Robert Tisserand and his co-author, Rodney Young.
 Considered the most evidence-based resource available, Essential Oil Safety took 10+ years to write and contains over 4000 citations.

-Safety is my top priority, so whether it’s this bug bite balm, this “breathe easy” chest rub, or another natural remedy or beauty recipe, I always consult Essential Oil Safety while creating products for my family and yours.
+Safety is my top priority, so whether it’s this bug bite balm, this “breathe easy” vapor rub, or another natural remedy or beauty recipe, I always consult Essential Oil Safety while creating products for my family and yours.

 Of course, there are a lot of essential oil uses I haven’t covered (yet!) here, so I thought I’d put together a handy-dandy guide of how and when and when NOT to use essential oils with children that’s based on Tisserand’s work.